easybuilders/easybuild/docs/Code_style.rst

 Use of templates rather than hardcoding parameter values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Hardcoding of parameter values in multiple places must be avoided if possible,
+**Hardcoding of parameter values in multiple places must be avoided if possible**,
 the available easyconfig templates ``%(...)s`` must be used instead (see :ref:`avail_easyconfig_templates`).

 For example, rather than hardcoding the software version in both the ``version`` and ``sources``